wwt/SwiftCurrent/wiki/Getting-Started-UIKit.md

 For instructions on SPM and CocoaPods, [check out our installation page.](https://github.com/wwt/SwiftCurrent/wiki/Installation#swift-package-manager)

+## IMPORTANT NOTE

+To make it easy to spot the couple lines needed for SwiftCurrent, we have appended every line related to SwiftCurrent in the sample code.
+Look for the lines with the `// SwiftCurrent` comment.

 ## Create your view controllers

 Create two view controllers that inherit from [UIWorkflowItem<I, O>](https://wwt.github.io/SwiftCurrent/Classes/UIWorkflowItem.html).